bradymadden97/go-quads/README.md

 ` -c ` : Modify quads to circles

-` -ds ` : Don't save intermediate images
+` -s ` : Save intermediate images

 ` -g ` : Flag to create gif of quad images

-` -gf <frames> ` : Number of images per second in gif - default 20
+` -gd <delay> ` : Delay time per gif frame in 100th of a second - default 5

 ` -gp <pause> ` : Number of seconds to pause at end of gif - default 2